csynbiosys/AMIGO2R2016b/README.md

-# Experiment - Greedo
+# Experiment - Yoda

-Child of experiment Han Solo for Gal 1 model with In-Silico-Loop
+Child of experiment Greedo for Gal 1 model with In-Silico-Loop

 The change from Han Solo is:
-* OID	used E-optimality
+* 20 loops each with 3 hours of experiment

 Full description:
-* Each	run	executed	10	loops
+* Each	run	executed	20	loops with 3 hours of experiment
 * Using	gal1	no-delay	model
 * Only	the	fluoresence	state	was	observable
 * Parameters	alpha2,	d2,	Kf	and	Kb	were	fixed	to	the	true	value	of	1